shermanloan/scejson-doc/doc/module-loan.md

 payment stream?"
 Here at J. L. Sherman and Associates, we call this a "Roll to Advance" calculation.

-If the value of this attribute is `true`, then the calling application is requesting that the SCE calculate one or more advances given a specified term, interest rate, and payment stream.
+If the value of this field is `true`, then the calling application is requesting that the SCE calculate one or more advances given a specified term, interest rate, and payment stream.
 With this in mind, all `PmtStream` objects (which define the specified payment streams in the loan) may not have a